 Pay-TV Satellites.
 We currently utilize ten satellites in geostationary orbit approximately 22,300 miles above the equator, two of which we own and depreciate over their estimated useful life.
-We currently utilize certain capacity on five satellites that we lease from DISH Network, one satellite that we lease from EchoStar, and two satellites that we lease from third parties.
-All leased satellites are accounted for as operating leases except Nimiq 5 and Anik F3, which are accounted for as financing leases and are each depreciated over their economic life.
-As of March 31, 2022, the Anik F3 satellite was accounted for as a finance lease and was fully depreciated.
-However, during April 2022, we extended this lease and as a result, Anik F3 will subsequently be accounted for as an operating lease.
+We currently utilize certain capacity on five satellites that we lease from DISH Network and one satellite that we lease from EchoStar, which are accounted for as operating leases, except for Nimiq 5 which is accounted for as a finance lease and is depreciated over its economic life.
+We also lease two satellites from third parties: Ciel II, which is accounted for as an operating lease and the Anik F3 satellite, which was accounted for as a finance lease until April 2022 and was fully depreciated.
+During April 2022, we extended the Anik F3 lease and as a result it is currently accounted for as an operating lease.

-As of March 31, 2022, our pay-TV satellite fleet consisted of the following:
+As of September 30, 2022, our Pay-TV satellite fleet consisted of the following:

-Degree

-Launch Orbital Lease
+Launch Degree Orbital Lease

 Satellites Date Location Termination Date

 Owned:

 EchoStar XV July 2010 61.5 N/A

 EchoStar XVIII June 2016 61.5 N/A

 Leased from EchoStar:

 EchoStar IX August 2003 121 Month to month

 Leased from DISH Network (1):

 EchoStar X February 2006 110 February 2023

-EchoStar XI July 2008 110 September 2022
+EchoStar XI July 2008 110 September 2023

 EchoStar XIV March 2010 119 February 2023

 EchoStar XVI November 2012 61.5 January 2023

-Nimiq 5 September 2009 72.7 September 2022
+Nimiq 5 September 2009 72.7 September 2023

 Leased from Other Third Party:

 Anik F3 (2) April 2007 118.7 April 2025

 Ciel II December 2008 129 July 2023

-- (1) See Note 13 for further information on our Related Party Transactions with DISH Network. - (2) During April 2022, we extended the Anik F3 satellite lease for an additional two years with an option to renew for one additional year to April 2025.
+(1) See Note 13 for further information on our Related Party Transactions with DISH Network.

+(2) During April 2022, we extended the Anik F3 satellite lease for an additional two years with an option to renew for one additional year to April 2025.